Updated: Oct 6

-I enjoy using a hands-free leash, or at least, having the option to go hands-free like when I’m working on location with my dog and I need my hands for other things like demonstrations, therapy dog engagements, or… shopping.
+I enjoy using a hands-free, convertible leash, or at least, having the option to go hands-free like when I’m working on location with my dog and I need my hands for other things like demonstrations, therapy dog engagements, or… shopping.
 These leashes are especially useful when working with therapy or service dogs, and I understand they are also used in police dog training.
-They are not readily available, however; can be hard to find (but they are out there, read on).
+Search online for multi-function leash.

 Caution!
 If your dog hasn’t yet learned to walk politely (without excessive pulling) on leash, then you’ll need to be extra careful about attaching any leash to your body or wrapping it around your body as the dog could suddenly take off and pull you down, hard.
 This is especially a caution for adults with lesser strength, balance and stability and/or those using the leash with a dog of greater size and strength.
 You may still use a hands-free leash, but please think twice about securing it to your body until you have accomplished the skill of reliable loose-leash control.

 Some of these now come with a bungee-style leash, stretching to absorb shock on the line—this could potentially be helpful.
 HOWEVER, for the untrained dog, the stretch can be confusing in that it does not allow boundary (leash-limit) feedback, so the pulling can actually be reinforced and become even more of a problem for you.
 Work on loose-leash walking on a standard 6-foot fixed length leash, first.